Note on the Delta Method for Finite Population Inference with Applications to Causal Inference: Introduction

 One such setting is finite-population inference under the potential outcome framework \citep{neyman_1923, rubin_1974} for causal inference.
 In this setting, inference is made only with respect to units in the study, these units and their potential outcomes are considered fixed, and randomness comes only from random assignment of units to treatment.
 Fisher and Neyman were leaders in developing inference methodology for this setting \citep{Fisher1992, neyman_1923} and, following them, much of the causal inference literature has focused on estimating additive treatment effects or the difference in means. \citet{li2017general} laid out general central limit theorems for these types of causal estimators in the finite population setting.
 They also explored other causal estimators such as those for multiple treatments and with regression adjustment.
 In this paper, we aim to build upon the work of \citet{li2017general} by giving conditions for a finite-population version of the delta method that can be used with their central limit theorems.

 We start by giving the results for the univariate case in Section~\ref{sec:delta_uni}.
 Then we give results for the multivariate case in Section~\ref{sec:delta_multi}.
 In this section we also discuss applications to causal inference.
 Section~\ref{sec:disc} concludes.
-All proofs can be found in the appendix, as well as some further details of the methods.
+Proofs can be found in the supplementary material.
 The theorems are intentionally kept general, with examples illustrating applications in the causal inference setting.